The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Introduction

+Not all measurement based quantum computation must be performed as part of a cryptographic protocol, it could also be implemented via a device in a laboratory.
+In such a case, the device must be verified to check that it is functioning correctly.
+We investigate a variety of scenarios where some aspect of an MBQC device is unknown and whose details are required in order to perform correct computations.
+For example, the specific measurements applied to perform the computation must be calibrated to the internal state preparation of the device.
+In all scenarios we consider, the classical-quantum combs are built from a comb based upon the method of measurement adaptation required for MBQC \cite{browne2007generalized,danos2006determinism}.
+Aside from the pragmatic considerations related to device verification, we also establish a novel connection between MBQC and quantum causal models \cite{barrett2019quantum,costa2016quantum,allen2017quantum,ried2015quantum,fitzsimons2015quantum,chiribella2019quantum,kubler2018two} which may be of foundational interest.

 The remainder of this paper is structured as follows.
 The next subsection provides a brief and informal presentation of the key results in this work.
-In \Cref{sec:prelims}, the required background knowledge regarding the formalisms of MBQC and quantum combs is presented.
-We introduce and motivate the comb min-entropy in \Cref{sec:min_entropy}, including some results regarding the min-entropy for classical-classical combs in \Cref{subsec:classical_combs_results}. \Cref{sec:BQC_qcomb} outlines the BQC protocol of \cite{mantri2017flow} (\Cref{subsec:protocol}), defines the corresponding classical comb (\Cref{subsec:D_client}), and conducts an analysis of the security of the protocol (\Cref{subsec:single_round_thm} and \Cref{subsec:multi_round_blindness}). \Cref{sec:grey_box_qcomb} contains the definition of the comb describing the corrections required for MBQC (\Cref{subsec:gflow_qcomb}), a discussion of the connection to quantum causal models and inference (\Cref{subsec:caus_inf}), and an analysis of a series of examples (\Cref{subsec:caus_inf_example}, \Cref{subsec:meas_planes} and \Cref{subsec:meas_calibration}). \Cref{sec:discussions} discusses the future applications and limitations of the methods presented in this work and concludes.
+Quantum combs are presented in \Cref{sec:Q_combs}, including classical-quantum combs that are or main focus.
+The comb min-entropy is presented in \Cref{sec:Q_comb_min_ent}, including some results specific to classical-quantum combs. \Cref{sec:MBQC} introduces the background on MBQC and the BQC protocol of \cite{mantri2017flow} required for example cases we investigate. \Cref{sec:CBQC} introduces the combs for the BQC protocol (\Cref{subsec:D_client}) and provides the security analysis (\Cref{subsec:BQC_results}). \Cref{sec:grey_MBQC} considers a partially unknown MBQC device.
+Its description in terms of combs is given in \Cref{subsec:gflow_qcomb} with examples related to learning the unknown properties given in \Cref{subsec:meas_planes,subsec:noise,subsec:meas_calibration}.
+A connection between MBQC and quantum causal models is discussed in \Cref{subsec:caus_inf}. \Cref{sec:discussions} discusses future directions and concludes.